Danishdbu/basic_python/README.md

 - **Tip**: Use `import as` for shorter names (e.g., `import numpy as np`).
 - **Pitfall**: Circular imports (two modules importing each other) cause errors.

-### Quiz
+### Important Questions and Answers
+1. **What is a module in Python?**
+   A module is a Python file containing functions, classes, or variables that can be imported and reused.
-1. How do you import a specific function from a module?
+2. **How do you import a specific function from a module?**
-2. What is a package in Python?
-3. What happens if you import a non-existent module?
+   Use `from module import function`, e.g., `from math import sqrt`.
+3. **What is a package, and how is it structured?**
+   A package is a directory containing modules and a `__init__.py` file, organizing related code.

 ## 9. Advanced Topics
 ### Explanation